gSchool/DNA-release-3/03-Phase-B/99-checkpointb.md

 ##### !answer
 * Government creates and maintains program roadmaps and backlogs, and selects software development methodology and tool solutions that contractor(s) will include in their proposals.
 * The product manager is a civilian or military member, and is responsible for making product decisions.
-* Government may provide a CI/CD pipeline development environment and tool solutions; contractors will propose solutions that are developed within the existing environment
+* Government may provide a CI/CD pipeline development environment and tool solutions; contractors will propose solutions that are developed within the existing environment.
 ##### !end-answer

 <!-- other optional sections -->